 Staff in the Department of Languages, Information and Communications

-Eternally-funded research projects currently being undertaken, within the Department, include:
+Funded research projects currently being undertaken within the Department include:

 Previous projects of note include:

 Our staff are actively involved in public engagement activities.
 They include Manchester Met’s highly successful Humanities in Public programme.
-Upcoming and recent events include:
+Recent events include:

 - Manchester Voices.
 This community language and identity project, led by Erin Carrie and Rob Drummond, investigates and celebrates the accents, dialects, and people of the region and seeks to understand how the ways in which we speak help make us who we are.
-The Manchester Voices exhibition will be held at Central Library this summer, launching on June 22nd 2017.
+The Manchester Voices exhibition was held at Central Library in the summer of 2017.

 - Dr Carmen Herrero curated the Beyond Babel Multilingual Film Festival in Feb 2017.

-- Dr Beate Peter will run an event in collaboration with Manchester District Music Archive that invites clubbers old and young to help map the clubbing and raving landscape since 1985.
-Visitors are invited to leave comments and share memories that will become part of the map.
+- Dr Beate Peter ran an event in collaboration with Manchester District Music Archive that invited clubbers old and young to help map the clubbing and raving landscape since 1985.
+Visitors were invited to leave comments and share memories that then became part of the map.

 - Dave Porterspoke at the Somali Voices Roundtable Conference (July 2016), attended by a host of Somali community organisations from around the UK, including Leicester, London, Bristol and Manchester.
 Dave Porter is actively engaged with producing a bilingual paper called Sasca News for the past two years, with input from our journalism students.

-Many of our staff regularly have academic work published in the form of journal articles and books.
+Our staff regularly publish their academic work in the form of journal articles and books.
 Please see individual staff pages for details.
-Recent publications include work by Dawn Archer, Huw Bell, Derek Bousfield, Stella Bullo, Erin Carrie, Nicoletta DiCiolla, Rob Drummond, Chris Jones, Adi Kuntsman, Samuel Larner, Karl McLaughlin, Esperanza Miyake, Beate Peter, Mathew Screech, Isabelle Vanderschelden, and Huahui Zhao.
+Recent publications include work by Dawn Archer, Khawla Badwan, John Bellamy, Derek Bousfield, Stella Bullo, Erin Carrie, Nicoletta DiCiolla, Phung Dao, Rob Drummond, Adi Kuntsman, Samuel Larner, Marijana Macis, Karl McLaughlin, Esperanza Miyake, Beate Peter, Mathew Screech, and Isabelle Vanderschelden